 By 1914, summer cottages started popping up along the shore and around Wildwood.
 That meant that St. Paulites could ride the streetcar out to the lake, enjoy a full day of summer fun at Wildwood and nearby White Bear Lake without having to cut the festivities short in order to make the last streetcar back to the city.

 As the popularity of the automobile grew, many more people had the ability to venture to places further away from the city for summertime fun.
 By the late 1920s, admission numbers at Wildwood had dwindled greatly.
 By the time the Great Depression hit, Wildwood was feeling the effects of time.
 Meager earnings in the early 1930s forced the park to close at the end of the 1932 season.
 The dance pavilion hosted dances sporadically up until 1937.
 The entire park was dismantled in 1938.

 Today, houses stand where the wooden roller coaster once rumbled.
 Private beaches and docks now pepper the shoreline where children with enough courage could ride the toboggan chute out into the lake and swim with friends.
-The only sign that it ever existed is a plaque at a small park in Willernie where visitors would enter the wondrous world of Wildwood Amusement Park.
+The only sign that it ever existed is a plaque at a small park in Willernie near the place that visitors would enter the wondrous world of Wildwood Amusement Park.